Peter Hayes (lawyer): Death

 Hayes died in the Royal Adelaide Hospital on 21 May 2007, 11 days after being found naked and unconscious in an Adelaide hotel room.
 He was discovered by Tony Sobey, whom Hayes was representing, as a victim of the Mercorella Ponzi Scheme in relation to claims against the liquidators.
 Two women visited Hayes in his hotel room on the night of his death, and were tracked down via hotel security footage.
 A 28-year-old woman described as a prostitute was charged with administering a drug of dependence to Hayes.

 It was alleged that toxicology revealed he had ingested cocaine and heroin immediately before his death, and lethal drug overdose was the cause of death.

 After Hayes' death, Victorian Bar Council chairman Michael Shand, QC, declined to comment on the original complaint of cocaine use, stating "the Bar Council is vigilant at maintaining the highest standards of practice at the bar" and would investigate the issues surrounding Hayes' death.
 When asked about drug use in the legal profession, Australian Government Solicitor-General David Bennett, QC, replied: "barristers as a group would use illegal drugs less than the general community because they are likely to be concerned about breaking the law".

 Personal life

-He was survived by his former wife Mary Stephen (daughter of Sir Ninian Stephen), a son and two daughters.
+He was survived by his former wife Mary, and children Sarah, William and Jane.

-Health

-Hayes was reported to suffer from bipolar disorder.